NBA Rumors: Sacramento Kings Could Fire Dave Joerger As Head Coach, Reports ‘Yahoo Sports’

-Despite not having a legitimate superstar on their roster, the Sacramento Kings are surprisingly establishing an impressive performance in the 2018-19 NBA season.
+Despite not having a legitimate superstar on their roster, the Sacramento Kings are surprisingly performing well in the 2018-19 NBA season.
 So far, they are tied with the New Orleans Pelicans in the No. 8 spot in the Western Conference with an 8-7 record.
 Kings Head Coach Dave Joerger has done a good job in his second year in Sacramento, especially with how he efficiently uses a combination of young players and veterans.

 However, the Kings’ management doesn’t seem to be pleased with what Coach Dave Joerger is currently doing with the team.
 While Joerger is aiming to win as many games as possible, the Kings’ management reportedly wants him to give more priority to the development on their young players.
 According to Chris Haynes of Yahoo Sports, Joerger’s decision to give Marvin Bagley III, the No. 2 overall pick of the 2018 NBA Draft, limited playing time may cost him his job as the Kings head coach.